-Employees who are exempted from the regulations on statutory working hours (e.g., employees in management roles) are entitled to a minimum premium of 25 per cent for work performed late at night (between 10pm and 5am).
+Employees who are exempted from the regulations on statutory working hours (e.g., employees in management roles) are entitled to a minimum premium of 25 per cent for work performed during night hours (i.e., between 10pm and 5am).
 However, these employees are not entitled to receive any other premiums.

 iii Prohibition of unreasonable treatment (employment terms, working hours, etc.)

-Currently, Article 20 of the LCA provides that working conditions for fixed-term employees should be balanced with those for open-term employees under the same employer to improve working conditions for irregular workers.
+Before 1 April 2020, Article 20 of the LCA provided that working conditions for fixed-term employees should be balanced with those for open-term employees under the same employer to improve working conditions for irregular workers.

-However, on 1 April 2020, Article 20 of the LCA will be abolished, and the Act on Improvement, etc. of Employment Management for Part-Time Workers will be amended to cover managing the employment for fixed-term employees.
-(The name of the Act will be changed to the Act on Improvement, etc. of Employment Management for Part-Time Workers and Fixed-Term Workers.)
-As this result, working conditions for part-time employees and fixed-term employees should be balanced with those for open-term employees under the same employer.
-In addition, under certain special circumstances, working conditions for part-time employees and fixed-term employees should be equal to those for open-term employees under the same employer.
-With regard to Article 20 of the LCA, the Supreme Court issued two important decisions on 1 June 2018, and many other decisions have been issued in district courts and appeal courts.
-These decisions will become case law when interpreting relevant Articles under the Act on Improvement, etc. of Employment Management for Part-Time Workers and Fixed-Term Workers.
+However, on 1 April 2020, Article 20 of the LCA was abolished and the Act on Improvement, etc. of Employment Management for Part-Time Workers was amended to cover managing the employment for fixed-term employees.
+(The name of the Act was changed to the Act on Improvement, etc. of Employment Management for Part-Time Workers and Fixed-Term Workers.)
+As a result, working conditions for part-time employees and fixed-term employees should be balanced with those for open-term employees working for the same employer.
+In addition, under certain special circumstances, working conditions for part-time employees and fixed-term employees should be equal to those for open-term employees working for the same employer.
+With regard to Article 20 of the LCA, the Supreme Court issued two important decisions on 1 June 2018 and other five important decisions in 2020 (see Section III).
+Further, many other decisions have been issued in district courts and appeal courts, which will become case law when interpreting relevant Articles under the Act on Improvement, etc. of Employment Management for Part-Time Workers and Fixed-Term Workers.

-The WDA has also been amended to improve the working conditions for dispatched workers.
-Under new regulations, working conditions for dispatched workers should be in line with those for employees at a company that accepts a dispatched workers, unless a labour management agreement exists between a staffing company and the representative of its dispatched workers.
-These regulations will become effective from 1 April 2020.
+The WDA has also been amended to improve the working conditions for dispatched workers.11 Under current regulations, working conditions for dispatched workers should be in line with those for employees at a company that accepts dispatched workers, unless a labour management agreement exists between a staffing company and the representative of its dispatched workers.
+These regulations became effective from 1 April 2020.

 There is no limit on the number of foreign workers that an employer can employ.
 Japanese employment laws are applicable to foreign workers who are employed and work in Japan regardless of whether their employer is a foreign company or a domestic company.

-Additionally, an employer must not use the nationality of any employee as a basis for engaging in discriminatory treatment concerning certain working conditions, such as wages and working hours.11
+Additionally, an employer must not use the nationality of any employee as a basis for engaging in discriminatory treatment concerning certain working conditions, such as wages and working hours.12

 There are four types of insurance that are obligatory for employers in Japan, as mentioned in Section IV.iii, all of which also apply to foreign workers.